The Questions – Gorilla Trekking-is it Really Worth it? – the Answers

 One must also consider that the local communities benefit directly from the fees paid by Trekkers since they receive a portion of it.

-The Permit Fees fund various conservation project.
+The Permit Fees fund various conservation projects.
 The local communities are educated to see the benefits of protecting the Mountain Gorillas since they bring them much-needed finances that underwrite the costs of various community projects.
 In Uganda, the local communities receive 20% of Permit Fees.

 Gorilla permits are expensive, but see it as an investment in the survival and protection of the Mountain Gorillas of Uganda, aiding the surrounding communities, including the original people of the forest, the Batwa Community.